calmsacibis995/v7x86/README.md

 # n3ds-hacks
-Nintendo 3DS hacks and custom scripts for GodMode9
+GodMode9 custom scripts for old versions of the program.

 Warning!
 This repository is obsolete so there's nothing there. :)